Macular Degeneration

 For people with intermediate dry AMD, a specific combination of vitamins may slow the disease's progression.
 They may even prevent it from worsening to advanced AMD.
 For people with advanced AMD in only one eye, these vitamins may help prevent the other eye from being affected.

-The National Eye Institute's Age-Related Eye Disease Study (AREDS) found that the following vitamin formula significantly reduced the chances that someone with high risk of advanced dry AMD would get it:
+The original National Eye Institute's Age-Related Eye Disease Study (AREDS) suggested that the following vitamin formula could reduce the progression of dry AMD:

 - 500 milligrams of vitamin C